 However, if you ignore all that, Xiaomi really only has five main lines of smartphones, many of which haven’t seen new releases in quite a while.
 We explain each line below.

 Xiaomi’s line of Mi smartphones is the bread-and-butter of the company.
-Each year there is a new numbered entry in the line, with the most recent being the Xiaomi Mi 10 from early 2020.
+Each year there is a new numbered entry in the line, with the most recent being the Xiaomi Mi 11, shown above.

-In general, every Mi phone comes with a high-end Qualcomm processor and a top-of-the-line camera system.
-In the case of the Mi 10, most of the phones come with the Qualcomm Snapdragon 865, the flagship processor of 2020.
-Some of the offshoot devices, though, come with the Snapdragon 765G.
-Either way, the Mi 10 phones are all 5G-capable.
+In general, every high-end Mi phone comes with that year’s flagship Qualcomm processor and a top-of-the-line camera system.
+In the case of the Mi 11, most of the phones come with the Qualcomm Snapdragon 888, the flagship processor of 2021.
+Some of the offshoot devices, though, come with less-powerful chips.
+Either way, the Mi 11 phones are all 5G-capable.

 Essentially, if you are looking for the best smartphone Xiaomi offers, you want something from the flagship Mi line.
 They are comparable to Samsung’s Galaxy S line and the main numbered series from OnePlus.